laurent-martin/ibm-ace-manufacturing-test/README.md

 The startup script is provider for convenience: `start_opc.sh`

+The configuration in this startup script allows connection from client using either:

+- Message Security Mode = SignAndEncrypt
+- Security Policy = Basic256Sha256

+or

+- Message Security Mode = None
+- Security Policy = None

+### Note on server generated self signed certificate

 Note that the server runs in the container, which has a hostname defaulting to the container id.
 So default certificates would be generated with that changing hostname.
 And this will make subsequent start fail due to the changing name.